bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/inscriptions.md

 Aaron Van Wirdum: 00:00:34

 Love it!
-Yeah, actually I got this request from a colleague of mine, Brendan Green, and since I am his humble servant, I had no other choice but to make an episode about this topic, which is inscriptions, and maybe also ordinals to some extent but yeah as you mentioned everyone's talking about it now which I think for both of us was more of a demotivating factor because everything that's that can be said about it has been said by now maybe.
+Yeah, actually I got this request from a colleague of mine, Brandon Green, and since I am his humble servant, I had no other choice but to make an episode about this topic, which is inscriptions, and maybe also ordinals to some extent but yeah as you mentioned everyone's talking about it now which I think for both of us was more of a demotivating factor because everything that's that can be said about it has been said by now maybe.
 But we're gonna try to at least explain what it is, I guess.

 Sjors Provoost: 00:01:08